-Historical records show that carpets were already being used in China’s imperial courts and royal homes about 2,000 years ago.
+Historical records show that China rugs were already being used in China’s imperial courts and royal homes about 2,000 years ago.
 However, experts also say rug-making in the country only began in the 15th century which means the first rugs the Chinese used were probably of Persian origin.
 This is not surprising to know since they were considered great merchants who traveled all across Asia trading different kinds of wares and goods.

 Remarkably, despite a late entry into the rug-weaving business, Chinese rugs became popular for the distinct patterns they used which appealed greatly to Western countries.
 Unlike intricate designs that appear in Middle Eastern rugs, carpets woven in China are considered much simpler; repeating figures of lotus, chrysanthemum, and natural landscapes.
 The more lavish rugs feature mythical creatures like dragons, flying serpents as well as religious symbols.